kennyjohn/Remotivate/README.md

 > usability of the application.
 I am still trying to figure out how to solve these issues as I learn more.
 > If you catch an issue that is not listed here or have a suggestion, please feel free to let me know at
 > **yaykennyjohn@gmail.com**.
 Thank you!
-- Sometimes refreshing the page generates an error message on the page header.
-The reason I did this was because had I not, the information I wanted to show would be blank.
 - Failed to load resource: **net::ERR_BLOCKED_BY_CLIENT** in the console: I have read on some articles that this is caused by Adblock when there are video entries on the dashboard.
 From what I understand, the Adblock is intercepting (and blocking) the ads that are supposed to be shown in the videos, so an error is thrown to denote this action.

 ### Future Plans
 - Only allow 9-12 entries per page to reduce page load time.